 Both Chart.js and D3 are popular JavaScript libraries for creating data visualizations like charts and graphs on websites.
 Chart.js is beginner-friendly and offers pre-built chart types that are easy to set up, perfect for basic visualization needs.
 D3 is more powerful and flexible, allowing complete control over visualizations, but has a steeper learning curve and requires more coding.

-Chart.js is a lightweight charting library with a focus on simplicity and ease of use.
-It provides a range of chart types, including line, bar, and pie charts.
-D3, on the other hand, is a powerful and flexible data visualization library that provides a wide range of features, including SVG-based graphics, animations, and interactions.
+Chart.js is a lightweight charting library that provides a simple API for creating various chart types, including line charts, bar charts, and pie charts.
+D3.js, on the other hand, is a powerful data visualization library that provides a wide range of features for creating complex, interactive, and dynamic visualizations.

-Both Chart.js and D3 have official TypeScript definitions, making it easy to use them with TypeScript projects.
+Both Chart.js and D3.js have TypeScript definitions available, making it easy to use them with TypeScript projects.

 Both libraries are compatible with modern browsers, including Chrome, Firefox, Safari, and Edge.

-Chart.js has no dependencies, while D3 has a few dependencies, including the d3-array and d3-collection modules.
+Chart.js has no dependencies, while D3.js has a few dependencies, including d3-array, d3-collection, and d3-dispatch.

-Both libraries have active communities, with frequent updates and contributions.
+Both libraries have active communities, with Chart.js having a more frequent release cycle.

-Both libraries have high-quality documentation, with clear examples and API references.
+Both libraries have high-quality documentation, with Chart.js having a more extensive API documentation.

-Both libraries are actively maintained, with regular updates and bug fixes.
+Both libraries are actively maintained, with Chart.js having a more frequent maintenance cycle.

 1const ctx = document.getElementById('chart').getContext('2d');